What is a blood moon

 January 21, 2019 5 months, 26 days

-Don't miss the future appearances of the blood moon!
-On the below table you will find the exact dates for the next 9 total lunar eclipses.
-You may also save these dates in your Google Calendar by clicking on "Remind me!".
-In addition, you can view a lunar eclipse visibility map for each of these dates in order to check if the blood moon is going to be visible from your location.
+Don't miss the future appearances of the blood moons!
+In the table below, you will find the exact dates for the next 5 total lunar eclipses.
+You may also save these dates in your Google Calendar by clicking on the "Remind me!" option.
+In addition, you can view a lunar eclipse visibility map for each of these dates to check if the blood moon is going to be visible from your location.
 From my experience, I can assure you that this is a very exciting event to witness, especially with your children, as they will find the change in the moon's appearance very surprising!

 Date Save it to Google Calendar Visibility Map